ebtechsol/html-pdf-generator/docs/pdfFormatOptions.md

 NOTE Generating a pdf is currently only supported in Chrome headless.

-NOTE By default, `pdfGenerator.generatePdf()` generates a pdf with modified colors for printing.
+NOTE By default, `pdfGenerator.generatePDF()` generates a pdf with modified colors for printing.
 Use the -webkit-print-color-adjust property to force rendering of exact colors.

 The `width`, `height`, and `margin` options accept values labeled with units.
 Unlabeled values are treated as pixels.